 If you cosign a credit card or loan with someone you know, such as a family member or significant other, your credit score will go up as they pay off their debts and/or loan.
 You would benefit from them paying their balance even if you don’t assist them in paying it.

-You might think this is an easy way to improve your situation, but be warned, if the person you cosigned with stops paying their debts or fails to keep their payments on time, and those debts also have your name on them, you will be forced to pay the debts or your credit score will suffer greatly.
+You might think this is an easy way to improve your situation, but be warned, if the person you cosigned with stops paying their debts or fails to keep their payments on time, and those debts also have your name on them, you will be forced to pay the debts, or your credit score will suffer greatly.
 Because of this, finding a cosigner can be quite risky.

 In the end, this approach comes down to your comfort level.